grommunio/gromox/doc/install.rst

 php-fpm config
 --------------

-Parts of Gromox are implemented in PHP and need both php-fpm and php-cli.
+Parts of Gromox are (still) implemented in PHP and need both php-fpm and php-cli, and we hope to remedy this in a future release.
 A sample fragment for FPM is available in ``data/fpm-gromox.conf.sample``.

-The choice of ``/run/gromox/php-fpm.sock`` in there coincides with the built-in default config for mod_fastcgi(4gx).
+The choice of ``/run/php-fpm/php-gromox-fpm.sock`` in this sample file coincides with the built-in default config of mod_fastcgi(4gx), which in turn is modeled on the default AppArmor profile(s) that are present and potentially enabled on the Grommunio Appliance and/or its base systems, i.e. SUSE Linux Enterprise and openSUSE.
+On other platforms, such as Debian/Ubuntu (the latter also uses AppArmor in some capacity), the distro-designated path for FPM sockets is something like ``/run/php8.2-fpm``, and you must take care of this by suitably modifying the php-fpm config fragment and/or ``/etc/gromox/mod_fastcgi.txt`` to agree on the same socket location, whichever one you ultimately choose.

 SMTP